MrXlVii/meteor_practice/README.md

 > Meteor for Beginners tutorial
     - Followed the tutorial, making several edits for my own understanding.
     - Served as primer for JS.
+> WhatsApp clone tutorial
+  * Using it to dive in the deeper functionality of Meteor and Javascript.
+My last tutorial before my next project